-Much of the speculation surrounding Groucho activity centers on to what degree it forms oligomeric structures in vivo, how these structures interact with chromatin, and what relevance these structures have on its repressive abilities.
-Early evidence showed Groucho tetramerizes in vitro via the Q-domain {Chen, 1998 #267} {Song, 2004 #1161}.
-Groucho has been found to be associated with chromatin over 2 kb away from its recruitment site, leading to the hypothesis that Groucho spreads from its recruitment site, analogous to the spreading activity of Sir family corepressors {Pirrotta, 2005 #3106}.
-Experiments on a mouse Gro homolog showed that while tetramerization was not required for recruitment to chromatin, it is necessary for the aggregation of independent nucleosomal arrays in vitro {Sekiya, 2007 #1658}.
+Much of the speculation surrounding Groucho activity centers on the possibility that oligomeric structures in vivo, how these structures interact with chromatin, and what relevance these structures have to repression.
+Early evidence showed that Groucho tetramerizes in vitro via the Q-domain {Chen, 1998 #267} {Song, 2004 #1161}.
+Groucho was found to be associated with chromatin over 2 kb away from its recruitment site, leading to the hypothesis that Groucho spreads from its recruitment site, analogous to the spreading activity of Sir family corepressors {Pirrotta, 2005 #3106}.
+Experiments on a mouse Gro homolog showed that while tetramerization is not required for recruitment to chromatin, it is necessary for the aggregation of nucleosomal arrays in vitro {Sekiya, 2007 #1658}.
 Monomeric forms of the protein successfully bind to and increase the density of dinucleosomes in vitro {Sekiya, 2007 #1658}.
 In vivo, the loss of tetramerization is lethal but does not entirely abolish Gro-mediated repression {Jennings, 2007 #2990}.
 More recent evidence in cell culture has shown that Gro binds in discrete peaks less than 1kb in width, though longer stretches of binding do occur {Kaul, 2014 #2204}.

 Gro preferentially associates with histone tails and can do so without the involvement of additional DNA-binding interacting factors {Flores-Saaib, 2000 #656} {Sekiya, 2007 #1658}.
 Additionally, Gro associates with a histone deacetylase, HDAC1/Rpd3 {Chen, 1999 #3105}.
 This association accounts for some but not all of Groucho’s repressive ability in vivo, where Groucho binding is associated with decreased acetylation of the tails of histones H3 and H4, as well as increased nucleosome density {Winkler, 2010 #2964}.
 Colocalization of Gro and Rpd3 is prevalent in Kc167 cells (a cell line derived from Drosophila embryos), with over half of Groucho binding sites found to overlap Rpd3 binding {Kaul, 2014 #2204}.

+Given the many gaps in our knowledge regarding the mechanisms of Gro-mediated repression, I carried out a genome-wide analysis of Gro function in hopes of filling in some of these gaps.
+Experiments described in Chapter 2, employing a combination of Gro-ChIP-seq on staged wild-type embryos and RNA-seq on staged embryos expressing different levels of Gro show that ….
+Experiments described in Chapter 3, employing nascent-seq on staged wild-type embryos show that….
+Chapter 4, is a published paper in which we identified the Gro interactome as a way of illuminating mechanisms of Gro-mediated repression.

 Figure 1-1.
 Groucho/TLE family proteins are partially conserved throughout metazoans.
 The Gro/TLE family of corepressors are typified by five domains defined based on function and sequence.
 Domain-wise homology to the D. melanogaster Groucho is indicated by percentages, when significant.
 Two domains, the N-terminal Q domain and the C-terminal WD-repeat domain are well conserved while the central region, consisting of the GP, CcN, and SP domains shares little sequence homology between species.
 The Q domain is involved in association with repressor and the formation of homo-oligomeric Groucho complexes.
 The WD domain is additionally involved in repressor association.
 The central region is predicted to be intrinsically disordered and serves as a scaffold for a number of protein interactions, notably with Rpd3, a histone deacetylase involved in some aspects of Groucho-mediated repression.
 The central regions also serve as a regulatory region of Groucho via being target for multiple post-translational modifications.

 Fig. 1-1